 Dual Degree in Petroleum Economics & Management with Mineral and Energy Economics

-The Division of Economic and Business (EB) at the Colorado School of Mines (CSM) and the IFP School at the Institut Français du Petrole (IFP), in Paris France, together offer an advanced collaborative international graduate degree program geared to meet the needs of industry and government.
+The Division of Economic and Business at Mines and the Institut Français du Petrole (IFP), in Paris, France, together offer an advanced collaborative international graduate degree program to meet the needs of industry and government.
 Our unique program trains the next generation of technical, analytical and managerial professionals vital to the future of the petroleum and energy industries.

 These two world-class institutions offer a rigorous and challenging program in an international setting.
-The program gives small elite group of students a solid economics foundation combined with quantitative business skills, the historical and institutional background, and the interpersonal and intercultural abilities in the fast paced, global world of oil and gas.
+The program gives a small elite group of students a solid economics foundation combined with quantitative business skills, the historical and institutional background, and the interpersonal and intercultural abilities in the fast-paced, global world of oil and gas.

-After studying in English for only 16 months (8 months at CSM and 8 months at IFP) the successful student of Petroleum Economics and Management (PEM) receives not 1 but 2 degrees:
+After studying in English for only 16 months (8 months at Mines and 8 months at IFP) the successful student of Petroleum Economics and Management (PEM) receives not one but two degrees:

-Masters of Science in Mineral and Energy Economics from CSM and
+- Masters of Science in Mineral and Energy Economics from Mines and

 Who is Eligible?

-Colorado School of Mines in general, and the Mineral and Energy Economics program in particular, is known worldwide for the quality of its students.
+Mines, and the Mineral and Energy Economics program in particular, is known worldwide for the quality of its students.
 The program has attracted students from more than 25 countries.
-Students admitted to the program are chosen for their strong intellect, integrity, work ethic, and quantitative skills as demonstrated by their course work, GPA, and scores on either the GRE or the GMAT.
+Students admitted to the program are chosen for their:

-Important: Applications for admission to the joint degree program should be submitted for consideration by March 1st each year to begin courses the following fall semester in August.
+Important: Applications for admission to the dual degree program should be submitted for consideration by the deadlines set by the Graduate Admissions Office to begin courses the following fall semester in August.
+We make our offers in April.
 Only seven students are selected for the program each year.
 We also select three alternate students.
 A deposit of $500 is due to secure your place in the program.

 The Western Interstate Commission for Higher Education (WICHE) allows students who are residents of 14 surrounding western states to enroll on a resident tuition basis.
 The Mineral and Energy Economics program is an approved WICHE program.
-For additional information on WICHE see http://www.wiche.edu/.
+For information on WICHE, visit http://www.wiche.edu/.